AdobeDocs/experience-platform.en/help/xdm/field-groups/name-updates.md

 ---
-keywords: Experience Platform;home;popular topics;schema;Schema;XDM;ExperienceEvent;fields;schemas;Schemas;Schema design;mixin;mixin;enduserids;end-user;end user;ids;updates;
+keywords: Experience Platform;home;popular topics;schema;Schema;XDM;ExperienceEvent;fields;schemas;Schemas;Schema design;field group;field group;enduserids;end-user;end user;ids;updates;
 solution: Experience Platform
 title: Mixin Name Updates
 topic: overview
-description: A list of recent XDM mixin name changes.
+description: A list of recent XDM field group name changes.
 ---

 # Mixin name updates

-The names of several Experience Data Model (XDM) mixins have changed.
-Since the field structure of these mixins remains the same, the name changes alone should not affect any existing schemas that employ these mixins.
-In order to look up and use these mixins in the Adobe Experience Platform user interface, however, their new names must be used.
+The names of several Experience Data Model (XDM) field groups have changed.
+Since the field structure of these field groups remains the same, the name changes alone should not affect any existing schemas that employ these field groups.
+In order to look up and use these field groups in the Adobe Experience Platform user interface, however, their new names must be used.

-The following table outlines the existing mixins that have been updated, along with their corresponding new names:
+The following table outlines the existing field groups that have been updated, along with their corresponding new names:

 | Previous name | Updated name |
 | --- | --- |